PolarCookie/WrathExtended/README.md

 https://imgur.com/a/414eID4

 Either this or removing DoT snapshotting.

+# Classes
+## Tanks
+I miss active mitigation for tanks, TBC Protection Warrior being my favorite tank to play.
+Threat is a joke in WotLK unless the tank is garbage (and I've seen a WotLK Prot Warrior refuse to use Heroic Strike, and he did fine for the *most* part), this is in part that tanks only produce threat with the rare occasional defensive ability.
+Having to juggle threat and defense takes mind space which gives tanks their meaningful edge to seperate good from bad.

+### Protection Warrior
+Shield Block will be the active defensive ability with 6 seconds cooldown and 8 seconds duration, the effect will be only to increase block value; maxing block chance only devalues block rating on gear.

+Sword And Board will lose it's random proc chance, this is my biggest gripe with Wrath Protection Warrior that ruins the spec for me, even tho I consider Warbringer to be the single best talent Blizzard ever made.
+I just don't like the random interruption of *flow* which I highly adore TBC Protection Warrior for.

+I want to add/change a talent to Protection Warrior letting block value mitigate spell damage.

+### Protection Paladin
+I haven't played this class much, but the one thing I know is that Argent Defender is getting nerfed hard.

+### Feral Druid
+I haven't played this class much, I'd take away Savage Defense and instead give Brace; increasing your hp to tank a big hit while at the same time increasing hp received.
+Druids should be big meat shields getting loads of healing.

+### Death Knight
+Let me start by saying that Blood as the tank spec was a mistake from the beginning, FROST IS THE REAL TANK SPEC!
+Both specs suffer by playing more or less like their dps counterparts, except for the added rune strikes.

+Frost I want to give a 1 unholy/1 frost Frost Barrier ability, its main active mitigation will be absorbs and this will compete with Obliterate for threat.

+Blood in general has one major issue and that is self healing; the holy trinity is tank, dps and healer, or durability, damage and healing.
+Balance would suggest pick 2 of 3, Blood is greedy and takes all 3!

 # Balance
 Dps output will be balanced once all game mechanics have been finished.